 The Excellence Fund at Ochsner is an unrestricted fund that is supported entirely by the generosity of our donors.
 Annually, teams throughout Ochsner submit applications and a committee selects projects to receive support from the fund.
 These projects create opportunities for improvements and innovations in patient care that are changing and saving lives every day.
-Since 2013, donors have helped support more than 125 projects!
+Since 2013, donors have helped support 146 projects!

 To donate to the Excellence Fund, please click here.
 Thank you for your support in enhancing research and implementing new ways to improve patient experiences throughout Ochsner Health System!

 In 2018, donors made 19 innovative projects possible!